Image Alt Text Optimization for AI Citations: Making Images Accessible and Cite-Worthy

 Why Alt Text Matters for AI Citations

 Alt text serves a dual purpose: accessibility for screen readers and semantic understanding for AI systems.
-For AI citations, alt text is particularly important because:
+For AI citations, alt text is particularly important because: Use our Image Alt Optimizer tool to generate optimized alt text.

 - •AI vision understanding: AI systems read alt text to understand what images contain and how they relate to surrounding content